sst/guide/_chapters/using-aws-cdk-with-serverless-framework.md

   - ${file(resources/cognito-policy.yml)}
 ```

-And now we are ready to deploy our (completely programmatically created) Serverless infrastructure!
+And now we are ready to deploy our (completely programmatically created) serverless infrastructure!